IIIF/website/source/community/consortium/join.md

 ## Benefits of Full Membership

+- Discounts on training and workshops
+- Institution-wide special rates for IIIF Conference registration
 - Representation on the [IIIF Technical Review Committee]({{ site.url }}{{ site.baseurl }}/community/trc/) which guides technical development of IIIF specs
 - Eligibility to serve on the Executive Committee and Operating Committee, which provide IIIF governance
-- Institution-wide special rates for IIIF Conference registration
 - Priority attendance at IIIF Working meetings and other events
-- Priority technical advice
+- Priority technical advice and consulting

 ### Benefits of Associate Membership

+- Discounts on training and workshops
+- Priority attendance at IIIF Working meetings and other events
 - Ability to nominate a representative to serve on the [IIIF Technical Review Committee]({{ site.url }}{{ site.baseurl }}/community/trc/) which guides technical development of IIIF specs (a number up to half the total number of associate member institutions (rounding up) may be elected to serve on the TRC)
-- Priority attendance at IIIF Working meetings and other events

 To join the IIIF Consortium, send an email to [admin@iiif.io][admin].